adtzlr/ttb/README.md

 ## Tensor or Voigt Notation

-It depends on your preferences: either you store all tensors in full tensor `dimension(3,3)` or in voigt `dimension(6)` notation.
+It depends on your preferences: either you store all tensors in full tensor `dimension(3,3)` or in [voigt](https://en.wikipedia.org/wiki/Voigt_notation) `dimension(6)` notation.
 The equations remain (nearly) the same.
 Dot Product, Double Dot Product - every function is implemented in both full tensor and voigt notation.
+Look for the voigt-comments in an [example](https://github.com/adtzlr/ttb/blob/master/hypela2_nh_ttb.f) of a user subroutine for MSC.Marc.

 ## Access Tensor components by Array